mathigon/textbooks/content/fractals/content.md

 {.reveal(when="blank-0 blank-1 blank-2")}
 After the first iteration, the number of new triangles added increases by a factor of [[4]] at every step.
-At the same time, the size of these new triangles decreases by a factor of [[9]] at every step.
+At the same time, the area of these new triangles decreases by a factor of [[9]] at every step.

 {.reveal(when="blank-3 blank-4")}